bchan01/covid-19-data-analysis/README.md

 # COVID-19 Data Visualization #

 Basic visualization of COVID-19 cases in the state of Pennsylvania.
-The dataset is web scraped from PA Department of Health COVID-19 Website
+The dataset is obtained from PA Department of Health COVID-19 Website through Web Scraping

 -------------